surya-nand/surya-nand/README.md

 - 👋 Hi, I’m @surya-nand
 - 👀 Exploring
 - 🌱 Learning
-- 📫 You can connect me through Linkedin (Anand Pvvs)
+- 📫 You can connect with me through Linkedin (Anand Pvvs)

 <!---
 surya-nand/surya-nand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.